focus-trap/tabbable/README.md

 [![Build Status](https://travis-ci.org/davidtheclark/tabbable.svg?branch=master)](https://travis-ci.org/davidtheclark/tabbable)

-Returns an array of all\* tabbable DOM nodes within a containing node.

-(\* "all" has some necessary caveats, which you'll learn about by reading below.)
+Returns an array of all\* tabbable DOM nodes within a containing node. (\* "all" has some necessary caveats, which you'll learn about by reading below.)

-The array of tabbable nodes should include the following:
+The following are considered tabbable:

 - `<button>`s
 - `<input>`s